 Dining Services is committed to serving tasty, nutritious food at reasonable prices.
-The University Dining Hall offers a variety of menu items, many of which are prepared on the spot as the student requests it.
+The University Dining Hall offers a variety of menu items, many of which are prepared on the spot at student request.
 Food is prepared, presented, and enjoyed in a relaxing atmosphere where the students can eat, visit with fellow students, faculty and staff, and experience one of Tarleton’s hallmarks: the friendliness and warmth of its campus culture.

 The Texan Star Food Court in the Thompson Student Center offers additional fast food options.
-Students, faculty, staff, and the general public can also purchase coffee, hot chocolate, other specialty drinks, and snacks at Suave Cafe’, a coffee and espresso bar in the foyer of the Dick Smith Library.
+Students, faculty, staff, and the general public can purchase coffee, hot chocolate, other specialty drinks, and snacks at Suave Cafe’, a coffee and espresso bar in the Library Learning Commons.
 For more information visit: www.tarletondiningservices.com or call (254) 968-9445.

 The Tarleton Post Office is dedicated to providing the very best mail service to our students, faculty, and staff.
 The post office is a fully functional USPS station offering all USPS services except cashing money orders.
 Even though we are a contract postal unit we also receive parcels from UPS, FedEx, and DHL for delivery.